jperez3/bidnez-resources/README.md

 ### 3. Virtual Addresses

 _A virtual address allows you send mail for the business to a real address without using your personal address to protect your privacy.
-This should probably be done first._
+You will need this address while setting up the rest of the business._

 * [ipostal1](https://ipostal1.com/virtual-business-address.php) - one of the more popular virtual address services (2021)